nomic-ai/gpt4all/README.md

 </p>

 ## GPT4All: An ecosystem of open-source on-edge large language models.

-> [!IMPORTANT]
-> GPT4All v2.5.0 and newer only supports models in GGUF format (.gguf).
-Models used with a previous version of GPT4All (.bin extension) will no longer work.

 GPT4All is an ecosystem to run **powerful** and **customized** large language models that work locally on consumer grade CPUs and any GPU.
 Note that your CPU needs to support [AVX or AVX2 instructions](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions).